Knock at the Cabin: Production

+Development

 Knock at the Cabin is an adaptation of the 2018 horror novel The Cabin at the End of the World by Paul Tremblay, who had signed an option with FilmNation Entertainment in late 2017, prior to the book's publication, and had to keep secret that the film was based on one of his novels until July 2022.
 The Black List and GLAAD List listed the initial draft by Steve Desmond and Michael Sherman as one of the most popular unproduced screenplays of 2019.
 While another director was briefly attached, M. Night Shyamalan read the original screenplay and grew interested in producing.
 Shyamalan later rewrote the script and came on board to direct the project as part of the two-film partnership between Universal Pictures and his production banner Blinding Edge Pictures.
 Old (2021) was the first film in that deal, with Knock at the Cabin being the second.
 The first draft was halfway completed by July 2021, and the title was revealed in October.
 Shyamalan said the script was the fastest he had ever written in his career.

+Casting

 Castings were announced from December 2021 to July 2022.
 They included Dave Bautista, Rupert Grint, Nikki Amuka-Bird, Ben Aldridge, Jonathan Groff, and Abby Quinn.
 Shyamalan cited Bautista's performance in Blade Runner 2049 (2017) as the reason he wanted him to star in Knock at the Cabin.
+Bautista increased his weight "in a short period of time" to 315 pounds for the role; in hindsight, he said he "over did it" and felt "uncomfortably big", which pushed him to lower his weight to 240 pounds, adding, "It took me forever to shed it off.
+And then I noticed the more I trimmed down, the better I felt."

+Filming

 Principal photography took place in Burlington County, New Jersey, from April 19 to June 10, 2022, with cinematographers Jarin Blaschke and Lowell A. Meyer.
-Shyamalan shot the film with 1990s lenses to give it an "old-school thriller" look.
+Shyamalan shot the film with lenses from the 1990s, to give it an "old-school thriller" look.
 During post-production, Herdís Stefánsdóttir composed the score.
+Shyamalan chose to change the ending of the film and make it different from the book so that it was not as dark and open-ended.

 The film received an R-rating from the Motion Picture Association for "violence and language", making it Shyamalan's second film to receive that rating after The Happening (2008).

 Release

 Knock at the Cabin premiered in New York City at Rose Hall on January 30, 2023.
 The film was theatrically released on February 3, 2023, by Universal Pictures.
 The release was originally set for February 17 before being brought forward by two weeks as to avoid competition with Ant-Man and the Wasp: Quantumania.

+This was the last film from Shyamalan to be released by Universal.
+After its release he signed a multi-year deal with Warner Bros.
+Pictures.